lucshi/test/README.md

 ---------------------
 API extension means to export new “Platform API” to WASM apps, to develop more complicated WASM application for this platform.
 “Platform API” can be any function defined by the platform OS or the board firmware code.

-[Security attention] The WebAssembly application is supposed to access its own memory space.
+\*\*<span style="color:blue">Security attention</span>*\*\The WebAssembly application is supposed to access its own memory space.
 If the exposed platform API includes the pointers to system memory space which out of the app memory space, the integrator should carefully design some wrapper function to ensure the memory boundary is not broken.

 WAMR implemented a framework for developers to export APIs.
 The procedure to expose the platform APIs in three steps:
 - Step 1.
 Create a header file